iotivity/iotivity-lite/swig/README.md

     ./gradlew installDebug

+### Building and Running Samples Linux
+A sample server and client can be found in `<iotivity-lite>/swig/apps/<sample>`

+The server sample is in `java_lite_simple_server`.
+To build and run the sample execute the following commands.

+    ./build-simple-server-lite.sh
+    ./run-simple-server-lite.sh

+The client sample is in `java_lite_simple_client`.
+To build and run the sample execute the following commands.

+    ./build-simple-client-lite.sh
+    ./run-simple-client-lite.sh

+### Building and Running Samples Windows
+A sample server and client can be found in `<iotivity-lite>/swig/apps/<sample>`

+The server sample is in `java_lite_simple_server`.
+To build and run the sample execute the following commands.

+    sh build-simple-server-lite.sh
+    run-simple-server-lite.cmd

+The client sample is in `java_lite_simple_client`.
+To build and run the sample execute the following commands.

+    sh build-simple-client-lite.sh
+    run-simple-client-lite.cmd

 Onboarding and Provisioning
 =================================================
+### Runing the onboarding tool

-If the libraries have been built using security the will need to be onboarded and provisioned before they can be used.
+If the libraries have been built using security the samples will need to be onboarded and provisioned before they can be used.

-At the time of this writing the onboarding tool is only built on Linux.
-It can be used to onboard and provision samples even if they are running on a remote device.
-The only requirement is that the onboarding tool can discover the sample.
+A Java version of the onboarding-tool that will run on Windows or Linux can be found

+A sample server and client can be found in `<iotivity-lite>/swig/apps/java_onboarding_tool`

+Assuming you have already followed the `Building for Linux` or `Building for Windows` build instructions the following commands can be used to run the onboarding tool.

+Linux:

+    build-onboarding-tool-lite.sh
+    run-onboarding-tool-lite.sh

+Windows

+    sh build-onboarding-tool-lite.sh
+    run-onboarding-tool-lite.cmd

 Step-by-step guide for onboarding and provisioning the simple server and simple client samples.
 This assumes you are starting one discoverable device at a time.
 If multiple devices can be discovered at the same time the user will have to figure out which UUID belongs to which device.

+Once you are able to get the samples onboarded and working with each other using the following step-by-step options feel free to RESET the devices and play around with different provisioning options.

 ### (Step 1) Onboard and Provision the Server